Linuxfabrik/monitoring-plugins/BUILD.rst

 Compiling the Linuxfabrik Monitoring Plugins
 ============================================

-HOWTO build / compile / make them and put them into Linux packages like rpm or deb or exe for Windows.
+HOWTO build / compile / make the Linuxfabrik Monitoring Plugins, package them for Linux (rpm or deb) or for Windows (exe).

 Compiling for Linux